Tarr Steps Circular - Ancient Bridge and Swimming Pools

 Leaving the bridge and heading along the river bank the shade of the trees was beautiful after the harsh sun of the bridge and the ford.
 The circular walk starts in woodland, following the undulations of the river.
 It is shaded and the ever present sound of water provides a calm after the frenetic playing at the bridge.
+The whole path is shaded making it perfect for a summer walk with a dog.
 A short walk from the bridge is a rope bridge, hard work for two boys but great fun.
 Carrying on there are deep pools ideal for swimming with small stone beaches and even trees that are growing money.

 Eventually the path leaves the woodland and a short walk through a sunny meadow brings you to another swimming area.
 The water here is deeper and still, ideal for a wild swim.
 A bridge comes into view shortly after the meadow to cross over and start the walk back.